reillypascal/personalsite-ssg/pages/wiki/tutorials/webmention-tutorial.md

 - If you get a result, it should look something like `<link rel="webmention" href="https://webmention.io/reillyspitzfaden.com/webmention" />` from above.
 - If you go to the URL in the `href=""` field, that should be the person's endpoint.
 You should be able to put your URL in the first field and the target post in the second and mention them!

 A quick way to check if the page supports webmentions before bothering with this is Brent Lineberry's [Supports Webmentions?](https://orangegnome.com/posts/2929/supports-webmentions-bookmarklet) bookmarklet.
-If you bookmark this in your browser, you can click the bookmark while on a page and it will let you know if the page supports webmentions.
+If you bookmark this in your browser, you can click the bookmark while on a page, and it will let you know if the page supports webmentions.
 Juha-Matti Santala also has a [bookmarklet](https://hamatti.org/posts/webmention-bookmarklet/) that does something similar.
 If you right-click in your browser's bookmark bar, start a new bookmark, and paste the code snippet from the bottom of the post into the new bookmark's URL field, it should work.
 The benefit to this is that clicking on it copies the endpoint URL to your clipboard, so you can ctrl + V/cmd + V it easily.

 ## Making a Webmentions Form